 - And finally, researchers were able to identify the presence of humans up to three feet through walls by using off-the-shelf wi-fi equipment

-Hope every had a good week.
+Hope everyone had a good week.
 Until next time!

 See our past weekly illustrated roundups here.